 We are asking for help to identify where those barriers to accessibility are in our city, specifically in the public right-of-way (such as sidewalks, roadways, bicycle lane, etc.).
 From your input, an ADA Transition Plan will be created to review the City's programs, services, and activities and identify the barriers and changes that are needed so all can enjoy our city equally.
 The ADA Transition Plan will be used to guide future planning and implementation of necessary accessibility.

-The first step of the plan is a self-evaluation phase.
-The City’s consultant will send data collectors throughout the City to measure and record widths and slopes of sidewalks, curb ramps, and other accessible infrastructure within the public right-of-way.
-The self-evaluation phase also relies on broad feedback from the public.
+The first step of the plan is a self-evaluation phase, which is now complete.
+The City’s consultant sent data collectors throughout the City to measure and record widths and slopes of sidewalks, curb ramps, and other accessible infrastructure within the public right-of-way.
+The self-evaluation phase also relied on broad feedback from the public.
 While the plan will benefit greatly from feedback from those with disabilities or that provide support for those with disabilities, feedback is welcome from everyone in Port Angeles.
-After a technical evaluation and rating process, we will seek public feedback on priorities and eventually on the draft plan.
+After a technical evaluation and rating process, we are now seeking public feedback on the draft plan.

 November 2020 - Data collectors will be out collecting data regularly around the City.

 November 2020 - Fill out the survey or submit a barrier through the online reporting tool

 January 2020 - Survey and Online Reporting Tools close.
 Data collection is complete and analysis starts.

 Fall 2021 - DRAFT ADA Transition Plan available for public comment

 December 2021 - City adopts ADA Transition Plan

 Who can help?